prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>An optional list of tags used to filter nodes for a given service.
-Services must contain all tags in the list.</p>
+Services must contain all tags in the list.
+Deprecated: As of Consul 1.14, use <code>filter</code> with the <code>ServiceTags</code> selector instead.</p>
 </td>
 </tr>
 <tr>